 exporters: [otlp]

-Restart the OTel Collector to apply the new changes.
+Restart the Collector process so it loads the new configuration.

 Run the following command to edit the rsyslog.conf file: